a12b4c3/CodePainting/README.md

 ## Goal
 Code painting is designed to let gradeschool students learn to code, through a fun and intuitive language.
 It should be easy to understand, requring little knowledge of programming.
 It should be visual, and use programming syntaxes similar to those seen in existing languages.
 ## Overview
 Users can paint with default line art images (circle, rectangle, cloud, star), svg images, or add text onto the canvas.
 All art, images, and text will be called 'elements'.
-Every line of input starts with an image, followed by zero or more operations, denoted using dot operatrs ('.').
-Operations are commands which 'do' something with that image, such as repeatedly draw it across a screen, or draws it into the shape of a circle, or scatters it randomly over the screen.
+Every line of input starts with an element, followed by zero or more operations, denoted using dot operaters ('.').
+Operations are commands which 'do' something with that image, such as repeatedly draw it across a screen, or draws it into the shape of a circle, or scatters it randomly over the screen...etc.

 <b> types of elements </b>
-1. art - these are base images supplied by the program that can be manipulated with more granularity. eg. position, rotiation, the line color, line width, background color, etc...
+1. art - these are base elements supplied by the program that can be manipulated with more granularity. eg. position, rotiation, the line color, line width, background color, etc...
-2. images - these are svg images which can be manipulated in a basic manner. eg. rotation, scale, position
+2. images - these are svg images which can be manipulated in a basic manner. eg. rotation, scale, position.
+However, they are typically more rich in their color/styling.
 3. text - customizable text with some text specific things that can be changed. eg. text color, text background color.

 <b> examples of valid inputs </b>